danielgjackson/scrollcapture/README.md

 4. Afterwards, the script should automatically open the PDF archive of the screenshots.

 **IMPORTANT:** You will want to do an initial small test and verify the captured portion of the window, and the degree of scroll overlap.
-You can calculate the cropping by running the following (you must first download [`calibrate.html`](https://raw.githubusercontent.com/danielgjackson/scrollcapture/main/calibrate.html)):
+You can calculate the cropping by running the following (you must first download [`calibrate.html`](https://raw.githubusercontent.com/danielgjackson/scrollcapture/main/calibrate.html) to the same location as the script):

 ```bash
 ~/Downloads/scrollcapture.sh --calibrate